 Those first few strands of grays on your head are often not a welcome sight.
 They're a sign that we're getting older, whether they arrive prematurely in our 20s or spare us until we're in our late 30s.
-But in some instances, gray hair may indicate more than our biological age: It could signal one of these five health issues.
+But in some instances, gray hair may indicate more than our biological age: It could signal one of these health issues.

 1. Men may have increased risk of heart disease

-According to a recent study published by the European Society of Cardiology, gray hair is linked with an increased risk of heart disease in men.
+According to a study published by the European Society of Cardiology, gray hair is linked with an increased risk of heart disease in men.

 Researchers found that a hair score of 3 or more "was associated with increased risk of coronary artery disease independent of chronological age and established cardiovascular risk factors," according to the press release.
 Participants who already had coronary artery disease had "a statistically significant higher hair whitening score and higher coronary artery calcification" than those without it.